Xerox: 2020s

 In February 2020, Xerox announced the hiring of Tali Rosman as VP of Xerox's 3D business.
-She joined Xerox from NICE Ltd., where she was vice president and head of business operations for the Americas.
+She joined Xerox from NiCE, where she was vice president and head of business operations for the Americas.
 She would report to CTO Naresh Shanker.

-On March 5, HP revealed that its board of directors had unanimously declined Xerox's $24 a share cash-and-stock offer.
+On March 5, HP revealed that its board of directors had unanimously declined Xerox's $24-a-share cash-and-stock offer.

-On March 13, Xerox revealed that it was putting its campaign to acquire HP on hold by postponing additional presentations, interviews with the press and meetings with HP shareholders.
-Xerox vice chairman and chief executive John Visentin cited the COVID-19 pandemic as a main reason and said, "In light of the escalating Covid-19 pandemic, Xerox needs to prioritize health and safety of its employees, customers, partners and affiliates over and above all considerations, including its proposal to acquire HP."
+On March 13, Xerox revealed that it was putting its campaign to acquire HP on hold by postponing additional presentations, interviews with the press, and meetings with HP shareholders.
+Xerox vice chairman and chief executive John Visentin cited the COVID-19 pandemic as a main reason and said, “In light of the escalating COVID-19 pandemic, Xerox needs to prioritize the health and safety of its employees, customers, partners, and affiliates over and above all considerations, including its proposal to acquire HP.”

-On March 31, 2020, Xerox canceled its $24 a share offer.
+On March 31, 2020, Xerox canceled its $24-a-share offer.

 In September 2020, Xerox opened its North Carolina Center of Excellence in Cary, North Carolina.
-The center includes the research and development operations, the 3-D printing lab, and th eXerox Digital eXperience IT organization.
+The center includes the research and development operations, the 3-D printing lab, and the Xerox Digital eXperience IT organization.

 In September 2021, Xerox announced it was transferring its stock ticker from the New York Stock Exchange to the Nasdaq after 60 years.
 The transfer went into effect on September 21, 2021.

 In December 2024, Xerox announced an agreement to acquire Lexmark International, a Chinese-owned maker of printers and printing software based in Lexington, Kentucky, in a $1.5 billion deal.
 The acquisition was completed on July 2, 2025.

 Digital printing

-The laser printer was invented in 1969 by Xerox researcher Gary Starkweather by modifying a Xerox 7000 copier.
-Xerox management was afraid the product version of Starkweather's invention, which became the 9700, would negatively impact their copier business so the innovation sat in limbo until IBM launched the 3800 laser printer in 1976.
+The laser printer was invented in 1969 by Xerox researcher Gary Starkweather, who modified a Xerox 7000 copier.
+Xerox management was afraid the product version of Starkweather's invention, which became the 9700, would negatively affect its copier business, so the innovation sat in limbo until IBM launched the 3800 laser printer in 1976.